pig pitr

 SELECT * FROM important_table;

-Scenario 2: Recover to latest state
+Scenario 2: Recover To Latest

 pig pitr -d